 Log In | Enrol

-At the end of 2017, you will be going to a place that has fascinated explorers and scientists for over 100 years; Antarctica.
-Unlike early adventurers, you won't be sailing there - you will be flying on a C17 Globemaster that will land on the Antarctic sea ice! it will be about -20°C and your first steps will fill your senses to overflowing: your eyes getting accustomed to the bright light, the weird sound your boots make on dry snow, strange sensations as the snot in your nose freezes, nothing man-made toward the horizon to help you judge distance, the thought that you and the 265 tonne Globemaster are sitting on 1.5m of ice over sea water hundreds of metres deep - and that's just the start!
+At the end of 2017 go to a place that has fascinated explorers and scientists for over 100 years; Antarctica.
+Unlike early adventurers you won't be sailing there.
+Instead, you will be flying on a C17 Globemaster that will land on the Antarctic sea ice.
+When you arrive, it will be about -20°C and your first steps will fill your senses to overflowing.
+Your eyes will struggle to adapt to the bright light.
+You will hear weird sounds that your boots make as you walk on dry snow.
+There will be a strange sensations as the tip of your nose goes cold.
+On the horizon, there will be nothing human-made to help you judge distance.
+You will wonder how 1.5 metres of sea ice can hold up your 265 tonne Globemaster.

-Your friends on this trip are Antarctic scientists and other experts staying at New Zealand's Scott Base.
-You will complete a survival training course; join other Antarcticans for meals in the Scott Base dining room; join morning meetings to plan the day's activity and travel across the ice to see how cool science is really done!
+Your friends on this trip are Antarctic scientists and other experts.
+You will all be staying together at New Zealand's Scott Base.
+You will join them for meals in the Scott Base dining room.
+You will sit in on morning meetings to plan the day's activity.
+You will complete a survival training course before going out in the field.
+Then you will travel across the ice to do some cool science.
 We'll look after the RAMS forms - all you need to do is enrol your class!

 This will be the 13th LEARNZ field trip to Antarctica.
 The opportunities for student involvement and interaction during this trip will ensure their learning is very real.